FISHING EXPERIENCE (FX)WQW’s Core Therapeutic Recreational Experience

-Each FX brings qualified post-9/11 combat veterans to southwest Montana for a week-long program of fly fishing and relaxation in the peaceful landscape characteristic of the Rocky Mountains.
+Each FX brings qualified participants to southwest Montana for a week-long program of fly fishing and relaxation in the peaceful landscape characteristic of the Rocky Mountains.
 WQW works strategically with partner organizations in order to identify potential participants who meet placement criteria and are committed to positive change.
 Such partnerships have included Wounded Warrior Battalions and Warrior Transition Units.
-Participants come from all branches of military service, limited to those who have been combat-wounded and/or are currently struggling socially or professionally due to mental health conditions or traumatic brain injuries acquired during combat operations post-9/11.
+Warriors come from across the United States and all branches of military service, limited to those who have been combat-wounded and/or are currently struggling socially or professionally due to mental health conditions or traumatic brain injuries acquired during combat operations post-9/11.
 Click here to learn about WQW’s current suggested criteria.

 At no cost to the participant, WQW provides:

 - ground and air transportation

 - professional instruction and fly fishing equipment, including fly rod and reel, SIMMS waders, SIMMS boots, a Mystery Ranch pack, wading staff, fly fishing tools, tippet, leader, and an assortment of flies.
 It is our hope that by returning home equipped with gear, warriors are able to continue the sport independently and with confidence.

 Monday: Arrival Day